jortel/gofer/docs/sphinx/examples/python.rst

  reader.start(Listener())

  # create an agent where consumer ID = "jortel" and
- # setup for asynchronous invocation with my reply route.
+ # setup for asynchronous invocation with my reply address.

  agent = Agent('jortel', reply=reply_to)